nci/scores/docs/contributing.md

 This process should result in an editable installation with all tests passing.

 An editable installation is recommended.
 This is deliberate, to make the process more robust and less prone to 'happy accidents' during import of packages.
-If you wish to avoid editable installations then refer to the [building a package](#build) section.

 ### Set up `pre-commit` (optional) <a name="pre-commit"></a>